Has it dawned on you yet that...

 "Abundance and a Serving Mentality"

 Perhaps, like me, you grew up with a "scarcity" mentality.
-Come learn about "abundance" and how powerfully it can contribute to your success as a serving leader!
+Learn about "abundance" and how powerfully it can contribute to your success as a serving leader!
 Perhaps you can shift your paradigm and improve your results!

 "Acceptance and Forgiveness--Critical for Collaboration"